c0rnch1p/Scuttle/readme.md

 • UFW: https://launchpad.net/ufw
 • WireGuard: https://www.wireguard.com
 ##### Description
-Scuttle is a shell program for linux designed to simplify the use and management of various command line networking utilities.
+Scuttle is a shell program for Linux designed to simplify the use and management of various command line networking utilities.
 Scuttle acts as a wrapper for UFW, IPTables, Proxychains, Tor, OpenVPN, and WireGuard.
 Its expansive functionality makes managing network tools more efficient and accessible.
 Please do not attempt installing this program